justinrummel/jr.com-mm/_posts/2015-07-11-colonial-beach-sprint-2015-race-report.md

 #### Swim

 - The PA system was horrible.
 They were trying to relay information throughout the morning, but I always seem to be in the wrong place to hear anything.
-Needless to say I was in waist high water, well behind were I should be for the start of wave one, as the air-horn signaled "GO".
+I was in waist high water, well behind were I should be for the start of wave one, as the air-horn signaled "GO".
 Have I mentioned how much I hate OWS?
 About 350-400m I started panicking (not fun while swimming).
 Actually raised my arm for assistance, but none of the paddle boaters moved to help.
 So with pour route choices and panicking, I got back into finishing the swim by doing a side stroke (vs. freestyle).
 Horrible.
 HATE HATE HATE OWS.

 #### Bike